 Demographically speaking, North Point is a broad mix of Praetannics, Veridians, Flamaguayans, Taiheis, and Questarians.
 Almost every race on earth is represented in some fashion in North Point.
 Substantial communities of Questarians and Veridians exist.
-Generally speaking, North Pointers are Providentialists.
-They consider the Praetonians to be more rigid followers of the religion than they are.
-There is very little similarity between the trust in Providence in North Point and that of Cockaygne.
+North Pointers are Providentialists, but there is little similarity in the Providentialism of North Point and that of Cockaygne or Senland.

 North Pointers speak Praetannic, but with such a large selection of different population groups, it's very common to hear other languages spoken nearly everywhere.
 75% of people in North Point are bilingual.
 After Praetannic, Veridian is the most common language, owing to proximity to Veridis and the intertwined history of the islands and the continent to the south.
 The North Veridian Islanders, who settled the islands approximately 10,000 BCE, have maintained their own language through oral tradition and storytelling.
 Location names are generally a mix of Praetannic, Veridian, and islander names.
 Unlike their cousins to the south, the people in North Point made no effort to eradicate the native islanders and incorporated their traditions and language into their own in some cases.